chef/chef-web-docs/chef_master/source/resource_apt_preference.rst

 ``package_name``
    **Ruby Type:** String | **Default Value:** ``'name'``

-   The name of the package.
+   An optional property to set the package name if it differs from the resource block's name.

 ``pin``
    **Ruby Type:** String | ``REQUIRED``